davidissamattos/bpcs/README.md

 Bradley-Terry model, this function requires a specific type of data frame that contains:

 -   Two columns containing the name of the contestants in the paired comparison
 -   Two columns containing the score of each player OR one column containing the result of the match (0 if player0 won, 1 if player1 won, 2 if it was a tie)

-We will utilize the tennis dataset available (Agresti 2003).
+We will utilize the tennis dataset available
+\[@agresti2003categorical\].
 The dataset can be seen below and is available as `data(tennis_agresti)`:

 ``` r
 dplyr::sample_n(tennis_agresti,10) %>%